Thousands flee as militants kill more than 100 soldiers in northeast Nigeria: aid agencies

 “When this administration came, Boko Haram was holding 17 local governments in the northeast.
 They are not holding any local governments,” said Buhari in a televised interview on Wednesday, when asked about his security record in light of recent attacks.

-Reporting by Tom Miles; Additional reporting to Camillus Eboh in Abuja; Writing by Alexis Akwagyiram; Editing by Angus MacSwan
+Reporting by Tom Miles; Additional reporting to Camillus Eboh in Abuja; Writing by Alexis Akwagyiram; Editing by Angus MacSwan and Toby Chopra